imjihuan/fuego/docs/rst_src/Quickstart_Guide.rst

 Running tests from Fuego on your hardware can be accomplished in a few simple steps.

 ..
 Note:: This is the Quickstart Guide.
-More detailed explanations can be found at `Installing Fuego <installfuego>`_.
+More detailed instructions can be found at `Installing Fuego <installfuego>`_.

 .. _quickstart overview: